cisagov/get.gov/pages/about/product_updates.md

   title: Product updates
 ---

-We occasionally share brief notes about new features in the .gov registrar.
+We occasionally share brief notes about new features.
 We also maintain a [roadmap](https://github.com/orgs/cisagov/projects/100/views/1){.usa-link--external} (GitHub).

 ## November 18, 2025